dxc-technology/halstack-style-guide/components/date/README.md

 | pickerSelectedDateColor | `true`     | `yellow`  |
 | pickerHoverDateBackgroundColor | `false`     | `0.34 opacity`  |
 | pickerHoverDateTextColor | `false`     | `black`  |

+The other attributes of the date component are inherited from the input component because it is used internally in the date implementation, so a change in any token of the text field component will affect this component too.

 ## DXC Technology theme